-"Push Button Configuration" (PBC) is a virtual button in the utility that connects you to other WPS-enabled devices.
-A connection can be established by clicking on the virtual button, then pushing the physical button on the access point or wireless router within 120 seconds.
-Refer to page 14.
+"Push Button Configuration" (PBC) is a physical button on the DWA-140 and most wireless devices such as routers.
+A connection can be established by pressing the WPS button on the DWA-140 and then pushing the button on your access point or wireless router within 120 seconds.